The ICD-10 Diagnosis Codes for Providers

 WARNINGS AND PRECAUTIONS

 Pre-medicate patients with antihistamines, antipyretics, and corticosteroids.
 Frequently monitor patients during the entire infusion.
-Interrupt infusion for reactions of any severity and institute medical management as needed.
-Permanently discontinue therapy for life-threatening (Grade 4) reactions.
+Interrupt DARZALEX® infusion for reactions of any severity and institute medical management as needed.
+Permanently discontinue DARZALEX® therapy if an anaphylactic reaction or life-threatening (Grade 4) reaction occurs and institute appropriate emergency care.
 For patients with Grade 1, 2, or 3 reactions, reduce the infusion rate when re-starting the infusion.

-Neutropenia – DARZALEX® may increase neutropenia induced by background therapy.
+DARZALEX® may increase neutropenia and thrombocytopenia induced by background therapy.
 Monitor complete blood cell counts periodically during treatment according to manufacturer’s prescribing information for background therapies.
 Monitor patients with neutropenia for signs of infection.
-DARZALEX® dose delay may be required to allow recovery of neutrophils.
-No dose reduction of DARZALEX® is recommended.
-Consider supportive care with growth factors.
+Consider withholding DARZALEX® until recovery of neutrophils or for recovery of platelets.